How Arch Manning’s training for the season ahead

 “We get after it in these workouts.
 We start from the ground up and watch the film after.
 He just teaches me how to be a better player and ultimately a better person.”

-Morris’ quarterback training philosophy is simple: be holistic.
-“Break it down below the hips, feet, balance, and body control.
+Morris’s quarterback training philosophy is simple: be holistic.
+“Break it down below the hips, feet, balance and body control.
 You want to work on above the hip with posture and you try to tie all that together.”

 And that’s no different for Arch.
 “Train fast.
 Get in scenarios that aren’t ideal so that way when they’re ideal, it doesn't feel as hard,” said Morris.
 “We don’t want the game speed or environment to be unfamiliar or too fast.
 We’re putting him in hard and complex situations.”